zsiki/GeoEasy/doc/step_by_step.rst

 	Orientation have to be calculated before traversing calculation.

-	You can start traversing calculation from the **Calculation/Traversing** menu.
+	You can start traversing calculation from the **Calculation/Traversing** menu, too.
 That case the traversing points are selected from lists.

 Detail points
 ~~~~~~~~~~~~~